-Overthinking in relationships can lead to a myriad of challenges.
-Essentially, you’re living in the future or the past and aren’t able to be emotionally available for your partner in the moment.
-You can find yourself experiencing significant emotional distress because of the anxiety that comes from overthinking.
+Overthinking in relationships can lead to numerous challenges.
+When you overthink, you’re either dwelling on the past or worrying about the future, making it difficult to be emotionally present for your partner.
+This can result in significant emotional distress and anxiety.
 However, being willing to confront overthinking can lead to healthier relationships.

-Here are 11 tips for how to stop overthinking in relationships:
+Here are 12 effective ways to stop overthinking in a relationship:

 1. Reflect on Why You’re Overthinking